Dotneteer/dotneteer.github.io/_posts/2018-01-26-zxspectrum-part-4.md

 As you can see, `IDevice` is a simple concept: you can `Reset()` it.

+{: class="note"}
-_Note: In the __SpectNetIde__ source code, you will find a lot of comments.
+__Note__: In the __SpectNetIde__ source code, you will find a lot of comments.
 In the blog post, I omit most of the comments for the sake of brevity.
-Whenever it has value, I include the namespaces of types, as they help you to lookup the corresponding source code file.__
+Whenever it has value, I include the namespaces of types, as they help you to lookup the corresponding source code file.

 ### The Z80 CPU as a Device